equinor/omnia-tutorial/exercises/compute/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Create a new notebook to redo step **Get Data From Datalake Gen 2** but instead of using Azure Passthrough, reference Databricks documentation `Azure Data Lake Storage Gen 2 <https://docs.databricks.com/spark/latest/data-sources/azure/azure-datalake-gen2.html>`_ to mount targeted data to databricks with client credentials.

-**Note: Choose cluster "EDC-Standard-Shared" to run the notebook.
+**Note: Choose cluster "Standard" to run the notebook.
 Azure Passthrough is not enabled on this cluster.**

 Solution: